-Below is a basic outline of how to pray the Examen:
+Below is a quick outline of how to pray the Examen:

-- Respond – Talk with God about what stood out from your day, especially any desolations or consolations.
-Here, you might take some time to ask forgiveness for the times you weren’t at your best.
-You might continue to offer up more gratitude for the blessings that stood out.
+4. Respond – Talk with God about what stood out from your day.
+Take some time to ask forgiveness for the times you weren’t at your best.
+Offer up more gratitude for the blessings that stood out.
 Whatever comes to mind, talk with God about it.

-- Look to tomorrow – When you’re ready, start thinking about tomorrow.
-What are you excited for?
+5. Look to tomorrow – What are you excited for?
 What are you nervous about?
 Visualize yourself walking through the day with God and ask for His help.

-- Close – Spend a few more moments with God, listening for Him and finding peace in His presence.
-In Hallow, we close with an Our Father and the Sign of the Cross.
+6. Close – Spend a few more moments with God, listening for Him and finding peace in His presence.
+In Hallow, we close with an Our Father and the sign of the cross.

-Join us in praying the Examen in Hallow – we have themed ones in the praylists, as well as a daily Examen.
+Join us in praying the Examen in Hallow – we have themed versions in our praylists, as well as a daily Examen.
 We hope to pray with you soon!